Call for papers

 Our aim is to set a preliminary platform to launch an item, to call a theme, to forge some early reflections which allow the settling and binding of the topics that organize the sessions of each edition of the conference.

 Although its environment is linked to the activities of the Architectural Design Department of Madrid School of Architecture ETSAM-UPM, it has a clear international vocation.
-Therefore, we have started a new phase in which each edition will be organized in collaboration with a partner university.
-The fourth edition of the conference will be hosted by FAU-USP in São Paulo.
+Therefore, since 2020 we started a new phase in which each edition is organized in collaboration with a partner university.
+The fifth edition of the conference will be co-organized with the Department of Architecture of TU Delft.